openeggbert/mind-net/README.md

   ```
 - [ ] FEATURE New entity Flag
 - [ ] FEATURE New entity Task (related to notes) + Markdown content of notes will be parsed for tasks - like in Zim Desktop Wiki + sending e-mail messages, web browser notification, Android toast
+- [ ] Use SM-18, new entity review_session
+- [ ] Bool SQLite columns should start with is_
+- [ ] Add source_id to table note
+- [ ] Fix validators and move authorization into the correct methods
 - [ ] Reorder columns of tables, if needed
 - [ ] FEATURE User authentication
   * via JWT token /login, which is valid 1 hour (can be configured) ... https://github.com/njligames/crow-jwt-auth